macs30122-winter25/final-project-raam/README.md

 Mia - mdsowder

 ## MACS 30122 Final Project: Change in anxiety over the COVID-19 Pandemic on Reddit ##

+### Project Overview: ###

+We are interested in looking at how health anxiety and general anxiety increased over the pandemic, and what types of anxiety in particular had the most increase.
+For this project, we scraped data from three subReddits from old.reddit.com: r/HealthAnxiety, r/Nursing, r/Teachers.
+We scraped posts in these subReddits that fell within the timeframe of January 2019 until the end of December 2021.
+We suplemented the data from Reddit with data from CDC and WHO surveys relating to anxiety and depression.

 ### data_processing: ###
  - create_health_anxiety_tables.py: python file to create raam_database.db